cjolowicz/nox-poetry/README.rst

 - Checks run against an editable installation of your package, i.e. your local copy of the code, instead of the installed wheel your users see.
+  In the best case, any mistakes will still be caught during Continuous Integration.
+  In the worst case, you publish a buggy release because you forgot to commit some changes.
-- The package is installed, as well as all of its core and development dependencies.
+- The package is installed, as well as all of its core and development dependencies, no matter which tools a session actually runs.
-  This is wasteful when you only need to run ``black`` or ``flake8``.
+  Code formatters or linters, for example, don't need your package installed at all.
-  It also goes against the idea of running checks in isolated environments.
+  Besides being wasteful, it goes against the idea of running checks in isolated environments.
-- Poetry may decide to install packages into its own virtual environment instead of the one provided by Nox.

-``nox-poetry`` uses a third approach.
+``nox-poetry`` uses a third approach:

-Third-party packages are installed by exporting the lock file in ``requirements.txt`` format, and passing it as a `constraints file`_ to pip.
+- Installations are performed by pip, via the ``session.install`` method.
-When installing your own package, Poetry is used to build a wheel, which is then installed by pip.
+- When installing your own package, Poetry is used to build a wheel, which is passed to pip.
+- When installing third-party packages, Poetry is used to export a `constraints file`_, which is passed to pip along with the packages.
+  The constraints file ensures that package versions are pinned by the lock file, without forcing an installation of every listed dependency and sub-dependency.

 In summary, this approach brings the following advantages: